ekote/Build-Your-First-End-to-End-Lakehouse-Solution/README.md

 # Agenda

+> [!TIP]
+> You can progress through these exercises at your own pace.
+While we have structured logical breaks within the session, these are merely suggestions.
+You are not required to stop if you prefer to continue working.
+These breaks are provided to accommodate those who may need them.
+Feel free to continue through the material as fits your learning style and needs.

 > [!IMPORTANT]
 > 9:00 am - 9:30 am - [Introduction, Set Up and Overview of Fabric Data Platform](./start/start.md)
 >